Autoparallel/site/content/longform/holy_trinity/tensor.md

 where the components of each vector are the entries of the matrix.
 By no means do we have to choose this arrangement, but by doing so we can actually illuminate the structure of the tensor product space as a collection of bilinear mappings into the base field.
 To see this, note that you could take a matrix like so, and multiply from the left and the right by the vectors from $V$ (transposed) and $W$ respectively and get a bilinear map (linear in both the left and right side) into the field.
+I told you we would return to this expression!

 Comparing this to the case for the direct product, we had:
 $$